pyado — Python bindings for the Azure DevOps REST API

 • Full type safety.
 Every function accepts and returns [Pydantic] models.
 Bad inputs — wrong URL scheme, missing required field, invalid UUID — are caught at construction time with a clear validation error, not buried inside an HTTP 400 response long after the call was made.
 IDE completion works on every field of every request and response model.

 • No boilerplate.
-Authentication (Basic Auth with PAT or Azure identity), session management (LRU-cached connection pools keyed on the token), automatic retries on transient connection resets, and content-type negotiation (JSON vs JSON Patch vs octet-stream) are handled transparently.
+Authentication (PAT or Azure identity), session management (LRU-cached connection pools keyed on the token), automatic retries on transient connection resets, and content-type negotiation (JSON vs JSON Patch vs octet-stream) are handled transparently.
 Every call site looks the same.

 • Automatic pagination.
 Every list endpoint returns a plain Python generator.
 Page boundaries, $skip/$top bookkeeping, and the ADO diff endpoint’s allChangesIncluded stop flag are managed internally.
 Write a for loop, get all items.

 • Pythonic convenience methods.
-The OOP layer wraps multi-step ADO workflows behind clean, intent-expressing methods.
 Push a commit without touching git internals.
 Create a PR and attach work items in two lines.
 Fetch all log output for a build in a single call.
 Manage tags on work items as plain Python lists, with case-insensitive deduplication matching ADO’s own normalisation.

 • Shared object identity.
 The OOP service deduplicates resource objects by identity: build.project is wi.project is guaranteed when both objects belong to the same project, regardless of how they were fetched.
 Back navigation (.project, .repo, .org) is always zero-cost.